-The weed monitoring program is currently conducted on an annual basis for all four sites, during the postsummer months (March / April).
+The weed monitoring program is currently conducted on an annual basis for all four sites, during the post-summer months (March / April / May).
 The weed monitoring surveys were previously undertaken on a biannual basis during both the post-summer and post-winter (October / November) months (Table 2.1).
 Early monitoring for T1-3 Overflow and Car Precinct areas was undertaken on a quarterly basis, with a baseline study occurring in the month of February 2008 (Table 2.1).

-RPS has conducted a total of 22 plant surveys along Lucinda Drain, nine along Port Gate Drain and eleven along the T1-3 Overflow and Car Precinct areas (Table 2.1).
-The latest weed monitoring survey within the survey areas was conducted by two ecologists on the 11th May 2012 and the 21st May 2012.
+RPS has conducted a total of 23 plant surveys along Lucinda Drain, ten along Port Gate Drain, and twelve along the T1-3 Overflow and Car Precinct areas (Table 2.1).
+Port West Drain was surveyed for the first time in 2013.
+The latest weed monitoring survey within the survey areas was conducted by two ecologists on the 7th May 2013 and the 8th May 2013.